subins2000/open/README.md

 5) Execute The SQL Code : http://pastebin.com/F9qX8MXx

+6) Replace $dbname, $host, $port, $usr, $pass values with Database credentials.

+7) On comps/config.php file make sure that the $sroot variable value is correct.

-6) Go To http://localhost/open to see Open live in action
+8) Go To http://localhost/open to see Open live in action

 Libraries used In Open
 ====